CosmoLike/cocoa/README.md

 - Additional explanations about our `mpirun` flags: Why the `--bind-to core:overload-allowed --map-by numa:pe=${OMP_NUM_THREADS}` flag?
 This flag enables efficient hybrid MPI + OpenMP runs on NUMA architecture.

-- Additional explanations about the `start_cocoa`/`stop_cocoa` scripts: Why did we choose to create two separate bash environments, `(cocoa)` and `(.local)`?
+- Additional explanations about the `start_cocoa`/`stop_cocoa` scripts: Why did we create two separate bash environments, `(cocoa)` and `(.local)`?
 Users should be able to manipulate multiple Cocoa instances seamlessly, which is particularly useful when running chains in one instance while experimenting with code development in another.
 Consistency of the environment across all Cocoa instances is crucial, and the start_cocoa/stop_cocoa scripts handle the loading and unloading of environmental path variables for each Cocoa.

 ### :interrobang: FAQ: What should you do if installation or compilation goes wrong? <a name="running_wrong"></a>